My Natural Personal Hygiene

 The big moment for me was in early 2012 when I watched The Story of Cosmetics.
 After watching that short video and doing some more research I took almost every body care product I had in my house and set it on the curb.
 I decided I would either replace it with a natural alternative or just not replace it at all.

 I learned that all of the body care products I had in my house were full of toxic chemicals that had absolutely no benefit.
 Not only did they have no true benefit to my well-being but also it turned out that many of them actually had detrimental effects.
-When I read that only 11 percent of the 10,500 ingredients the FDA has documented in products have been assessed for safety I realized that America isn’t trying that hard to protect me at all.
+When I read that only 11 percent of the 10,500 ingredients the FDA has documented in products have been assessed for safety I realized that the United States isn’t trying that hard to protect me at all.

 My Listerine for example was full of harsh chemicals.
 I could stop right there and just say, why in the heck would I want ANY harsh chemicals in my mouth at all, but to give you a little more information I’ll continue.
 Listerine includes Poloxamer 407 as a detergent, saccharin, which causes bladder cancer in animals, fluoride, which is a systemic poison, sorbitol, synthetic colors, aromas and flavorings.